Masahiro Miki

-Masahiro Miki (三木正浩; born July 26, 1955) is a Japanese billionaire businessman, and the founder and largest shareholder of Tokyo-based shoemaker ABC-Mart.
+Masahiro Miki (三木正浩; born 26 July 1955) is a Japanese billionaire businessman, and the founder and largest shareholder of Tokyo-based shoemaker ABC-Mart.
 Miki is of Korean descent.

 In 1985, Miki founded shoe and apparel company Kokusai Boeki Shoji.
 The company was renamed ABC-Mart in 1990 and went public in 2002.
 Miki acted as chairman of the company from 2004 to 2007.

-As of December 2018, Miki has an estimated net worth of $3.4 billion.
+As of November 2025, Miki has an estimated net worth of $3.9 billion.

+In addition to his business, Miki is also a successful racehorse owner, who owns several notable horses including Justin Milano (2024 Satsuki Shō) and Justin Palace (2024 Spring Tenno Sho).